0dpe/Linux-Journey/README.md

    Gdk-Message: 05:23:36.908: Unable to load pointer from the cursor theme
    Gdk-Message: 05:27:02.544: Unable to load col-resize from the cursor theme
    ```
    Although Hyprland has Hyprcursor which is superior to XCursor, some applications like Firefox [don't support](https://wiki.hyprland.org/Hypr-Ecosystem/hyprcursor/#important-notes "Hyprland Wiki") Hyprcursor and will fall back to XCursor.
 I don't have any Hyprcursor themes installed, so Hyprland is also falling back to XCursor.
-I don't have any XCursor themes installed.
+I don't have any custom XCursor themes installed.
 To customize the cursor in XCursor, edit `configuration.nix`:
    ```diff
    { config, lib, pkgs, ... }: